univ-of-utah-marriott-library-apple/scl_jamf_tools/tugboat/README.md

 [Jamf's release notes](http://docs.jamf.com/9.98/casper-suite/release-notes/Bug_Fixes_and_Enhancements.html) for version 9.98 say that PI-003395 has been corrected.
 We're unable to test this and we're eager to hear from others if this is the case.

-**1/3/18: Released version 1.5.3 of Tugboat.
-Improved LDAP logins.**
+1/3/18: Released version 1.5.3 of Tugboat.
+Improved LDAP logins.

+**1/15/18: Released version 1.5.4 of Tugboat.
+Host preference file and light code cleanup.**

 ## Contents